Ston3cutt3r/lnstacking/README.md

 # lnstacking.com

-metastackdata.com proudly presents the first legally compliant Stacking pool with Lightning payounts
+metastackdata.com proudly presents the first legally compliant Stacking pool with Lightning payouts.

 For the first time, Stackers will be able to stack STX and earn BTC at zero-commission with the lowest possible BTC tx fees.